 Related Articles: IWI US Galil ACE Pistol Review: Rejuvenating An Israeli Classic

 Ensuring that you have everything you may need for your specific activity is important.
 There are a few places you can source this information.
-For classes, usually, instructors will provide you a list of what you need to bring for the class.
+For classes, usually, instructors will provide you with a list of what you need to bring for the class.
 For a match, you can learn about the gear required in the association’s rulebook.
 Many times as, as you spend more time at classes and ranges, your list of required gear will grow.
 Such as gun cleaning tools.

 While you won’t need targets for a class or match if you’re just heading out to shoot they’re not something you want to leave at home.
-Having proper targets, that won’t cause you to be aiming at angles that might cause you to hit anywhere but the berm, that will allow you to run the drills or games you want, and that will be appropriately sized for the range your going to is an important part of packing for a day out!
+Having proper targets, that won’t cause you to be aiming at angles that might cause you to hit anywhere but the berm, that will allow you to run the drills or games you want, and that will be appropriately sized for the range you’re going to is an important part of packing for a day out!

-Low cut shirts and open-toed shoes are big no-gos out on the range.
+Low-cut shirts and open-toed shoes are big no-gos out on the range.
 Being hit by hot brass is never comfortable, but keeping it from getting stuck down your shirt or between your toes will save you some burn marks.
 Also, make sure you dress for the weather.
 Wherever you’re going to shoot, you’re going to be there for a while, this is supposed to be a fun experience and it can’t be if you’re too worried about being too warm to too cold.

 Related Articles: Shooting Gear Guide For The Gun Lovers On Your Gift List